thelink2012/bibnew/README.md

 ## Usage

-First of all, install the bot dependencies using [Pipenv](https://docs.pipenv.org/):
+First of all, create a virtual environment and install the project dependencies:

+    $ python3 -m venv .venv
+    $ . .venv/bin/activate
-    $ pipenv install
+    $ pip install -r requirements.txt
+    $ deactivate

 Then you need to set a few environment variables:

  + `BIB_PERGAMUM_LOGIN`: Your Pergamum Login.